thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 information, we can make new decisions.
 We can run new experiments to find new unmet needs of our customers and find new ways to delight our customers.
 Which is an immense competitive advantage.

-By using feature branching we are, in fact, doing quite the opposite!
+By using feature branching we are doing quite the opposite!
 We are going to delay feedback by increasing lead time and time to market.

 Therefore instead of optimising for developer productivity, we should optimise